-After you're done rating your items on the item view you should move to the prioritization matrix on the chart view and have an objective discussion with the team about what to include on the product roadmap.
+After you're done rating your items on the Table view you should move to the prioritization matrix on the Chart view and have an objective discussion with the team about what to include on the product roadmap.

-Find your "quick wins" and "don't dos" mapped out on a 2x2 chart that nicely complements your list of priorities (which is sorted by focus score).
+Find your "Quick wins" and "Low impact projects" mapped out on a 2x2 chart that nicely complements your list of priorities (which is sorted by Focus score).

 Chart views are included in a lot of our workspace templates.
 It's possible to create a custom chart view in case there is none yet in the workspace you're currently working in.